HelioML/HelioML/_build/01/whys_and_whats.md

 ---
+redirect_from:
+  - "/01/whys-and-whats"
-title: 'Whys And Whats'
+title: 'Whys and Whats'
-permalink: 'chapters/01/whys_and_whats'
-previouschapter:
+prev_page:
-  url: chapters/acknowledgements
+  url: /acknowledgements
   title: 'Acknowledgements'
-nextchapter:
+next_page:
-  url: chapters/01/1/example_fitting_time_series
+  url: /01/1/example_fitting_time_series
   title: 'Example Fitting Time Series'
-redirect_from:
-  - 'chapters/01/whys-and-whats'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /notebooks***"
 ---
 What Is This Book and Why Does It Exist?
 ====================